formsandflows/PACo/Components/New release/PACo_CommandBar_A.md

 `{Command1: {Icon:Icon.Add, SelectedItems:"#0#", Text:"New", Title:"New", Width:50}, Command2: {Icon:Icon.Edit, SelectedItems:"#1#", Text:"Edit", Title:"Edit", Width:48}, ...}`

 A record is used to define the command bar.
-Because command bar items will have a different width, using a gallery for the commands was not possible.
-This component contains up to 8 command slots.
+Because command bar items have different widths, using a gallery for the command bar items was not possible.
+This component contains up to 8 command bar item slots.
 How many to actually use is configured in the record.
-When a command slot shoud not be used:
+When a command bar item slot shoud not be used:

+- The property "Icon" must be set a an icon.
+- The property "SelectedItems" must be set to "##".
+- The property "Text" must be set to an empty string ("").
 - The property "Title" must be set to an empty string ("").
 - The property "Width" must be set to 0.
-- The property "SelectedItems" must be set to "##".

-, for the related command.
+, for the related command bar item.

 ### Selected items
 A command bar item can be shown when there are 0, 1 and more than 1 items are selected in the details list component.